YaZko/sigplan-carbon-analysis/Readme.md

 This project uses Python3.
 It relies on the `pycountry`, `pycontry-convert`, `request` and `geopy` libraries, all available through pip.

-If you have `pipenv` installed on your system, you can run `pipenv shell` to get a shell with the right dependencies installed locally to the directory.
+If you have `pipenv` installed on your system, you can run `pipenv shell` and then `pipenv sync` to get a shell with the right dependencies installed locally to the directory.

 ############### Structure ###############